 LP Courseware Sites

-Each Lawyering Process Professor maintains a TWEN (The West Educational Network) or Blackboard site for their courses.
+Each Lawyering Process Professor maintains a TWEN (The West Educational Network) site.
 Features of these sites include electronic access to course assignments, class email, assignment drop-boxes, and links to research resources.

 Computer Assisted Legal Research